-“Our Treasures of Sicily Tour is a 12-day journey taking in all the major sights of the island.
+“Our Treasures of Sicily Tour is a fully escorted, 12-day journey in a small friendly group, taking in all the major sights of the island.
 We invite you to savour some of the best Sicilian food and wine, help you understand the island’s history and culture and let you marvel at the natural beauty of the landscape…”

 Arrival and onward to Siracusa (Syracuse)